Siebert Williams Shank lifts Range Resources Corporation [RRC] price estimate. Who else is bullish?

 If you purchased Range Resources securities, and/or would like to discuss your legal rights and options please visit Range Resources Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr.toll free at (877) 779-1414 or Seidman@bernlieb.com.

-The stocks have a year to date performance of 107.01 percent and weekly performance of 18.24 percent.
-The stock has been moved at 93.18 percent over the last six months.
-The stock has performed 49.30 percent around the most recent 30 days and changed 20.92 percent over the most recent 3-months.
+It opened the trading session at $14.25, the shares rose to $14.4863 and dropped to $14.08, the range by which the price of stock traded the whole day.
+The daily chart for RRC points out that the company has recorded 97.48% gains over the past six months.
+However, it is still -177.17% lower than its most recent low trading price.

-If compared to the average trading volume of 5.01M shares, RRC reached to a volume of 5786695 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.08M shares, RRC reached to a volume of 5243139 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Siebert Williams Shank have made an estimate for Range Resources Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 13, 2021.
 The new note on the price target was released on April 23, 2021, representing the official price target for Range Resources Corporation stock.
 Previously, the target price had yet another raise to $9, while Goldman analysts kept a Sell rating on RRC stock.